 “What is really exciting for me about RestoringVision is the impact that, together with our partners, we are making around the world, and what the numbers actually represent.
 They represent the thousands of people who can read again, who can continue in their jobs, who can remain productive members of their communities, and even the children who can go to school rather than stay home to be the eyes of their parents and grandparents.
 That’s what RestoringVision means to me.”

 In 2003, we received the first donation of new glasses.
 The glasses arrived at my home and I repackaged and shipped them to charitable organizations across the US.
 But soon the volumes became overwhelming.
 Fortunately, I found an organization of people with disabilities who sorted, packed and shipped the orders.

 With time, the donations from manufacturers increased, and so did the number of partners who would take the glasses to developing countries.
-To date, we have built a network of over 1,400 organizations that collectively distributed 6M pairs of glasses to those in need!
+To date, we have built a network of over 2,700 organizations that collectively have impacted 25 million lives worldwide!